Stuartlab-UCSC/hexmap-view/.docs/queryApi.rst

         },
         ...
     },
-    ...
  }

 Definitions

- | layout: type of values by which the new node will be placed on the map. e.g., "mRNA"
+ | layout: type of values by which the new node will be overlaid on the map. e.g., "mRNA"
- | map: frozen map ID. e.g., "pancan33+target"
+ | map: frozen map ID. e.g., "pancan33+"
  | node: identifier for the node to be placed on the map. e.g., TCGA sample ID
  | node property: identifier for the node's property, e.g., "TP53"
  | query ID: text following the base URL